5 Reasons Why Billboard Ads Cost Too Much

 Billboards in big cities like New York are very expensive.
 For example, a single billboard in Times Square could cost you to the upwards of $50,000 per campaign.
 Indeed, this is not affordable for many businesses.

 Effective media should enable a clear way to track number of impressions.
 Traditional OOH advertising as billboards display lack of targeting and tracking possibilities.
-The fact that many highway drivers cannot focus on the ad message generate a low engagement with the target audience.
+The fact that many highway drivers cannot focus on the ad message generates a low engagement with the target audience.
 The costs of billboards depend on format, circulation, demographics, and impressions.
 Traditional billboards have high costs, low ROI cost varies $14,000-20,000/month in larger markets.
 Some cities imposed a ban of billboards due to visual pollution.
-Unconventional agencies provide alternatives to the targeting issues with approaches as mobile billboards, digital OOH, ads on trucks and other ads in places people don’t expect to see as flags, backpacks, inflatable objects, gas pump and balloons.
+Unconventional agencies provide alternatives to the targeting issues with approaches as mobile billboards, digital OOH, ads on trucks and other ads in places people don’t expect to see as flags, backpacks, inflatable objects, gas pump, and balloons.

 Billboard are overrated